scottbw/analytics-udd/udd/student_on_course_instance.md

             <tr>
                 <td>15</td>
                 <td>N/A</td>
-                <td>The student is continuing on the course and is repeating some modules from this stage alongside the next stage modules.</td>
+                <td>The student is continuing on the course and is repeating some modules from this stage alongside the next stage modules; the student has not failed the stage.</td>
                 <td></td>
             </tr>            <tr>
                 <td>20</td>